clintaphiwe/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Higher Level Programming

-In the  0x00.
-Python Hello World directory we have the following files:
-> 0-run.sh

 In the  0x01.
 Python - if/else, loops, functions directory we have the following files:
  > 0-positive_or_negative.py
  > 1-last_digit.py